goaldiggers-kata/goaldiggers/architecture/ArchitectureOverview.md

 ![Candidate Registration Sequence Diagram](..//Images/CandidateRegistrationSequenceDiagram.png)

-Primary actors involved in the **Candidate Registration process are Candidate and Administration.**
+Primary actors involved in the **Candidate Registration process are Candidate and Administrator.**

-- It is a Single Page Application for Web Application and can be extended to the mobile platform also.
+- It is a Single Page Application and can be extended to the mobile platform also.
-- It can be developed using React or Angular.
+- React/Angular can be used to develop this.
 - The above image depicts overall communication style used for the candidate registration.
 It shows all the subdomains, bounded context, microservices, events, API communication, notification services.

 #### ADRs: